staabm/staabm.github.io/_posts/2024-11-26-phpstan-mixed-types.md

 ### A `mixed` type PHPStan journey

-For a few years, I am now contributing to PHPStan with a focus on improving the type inference, which means looking into code where `mixed` types are involved and figure out how the situation can be improved.
+For a few years and after [hundreds of merged pull requests](https://github.com/phpstan/phpstan-src/pulls?q=sort%3Aupdated-desc+is%3Apr+author%3Astaabm+is%3Amerged), I am now contributing to PHPStan with a focus on improving the type inference, which means looking into code where `mixed` types are involved and figure out how the situation can be improved.

 I will start to focus on a different area soon, so I thought it would be a good time to summarize the achievements made.